-SB 5600 removes the July 1, 2025, expiration date related to the Universal Communications Services Account.
-OFM transfers expenditures from General Fund - State into the Universal Communications Account when directed by enacted legislation.
+HB 1738 changes the expiration date for the Universal Communications Services Account from July 1, 2025, to July 1, 2035.
+OFM transfers expenditures from the General Fund - State into the Universal Communications Account when directed by enacted legislation.
 Removing the expiration date will have a de minimis impact on OFM.